 - Automatically generate a regular expression

-- Enter a regular expression
+- Specify a regular expression

 Drop Failed to Parse Logs Specifies whether to discard logs that fail to be parsed:

 - Machine Group Topic Attributes: This mode is used to differentiate logs that are generated by different servers.

-- File Path Regex: In this mode, you must configure a regular expression in the Custom RegEx field.
+- File Path RegEx: In this mode, you must configure a regular expression in the Custom RegEx field.
 The part of a log path that matches the regular expression is used as the topic name.
 This mode is used to differentiate logs that are generated by different users or instances.

 Log File Encoding The encoding format of the log file.
 Valid values: utf8 and gbk.
 Timezone The time zone where logs are collected.
 Valid values: